Subscription Options

 By Ethan Bensinger | January 8, 2008

 Our destination today is Bet Guvrin, but the drive there, with stops along the way, can be half the fun!
-We will take the day to follow Routes 44 and 38 through some of Israel’s most scenic countryside, which includes vineyards, rolling hills and lush valleys, with kibbutzim and moshavim on both sides of the [...]
+We will take the day to travel in Israel by following Routes 44 and 38 through vineyards, rolling hills and lush valleys, with kibbutzim and moshavim on both sides of the road.
+From Tel-Aviv or Jerusalem, […]

 Read the rest of this entry here